Itsfoss0/90-days-of-web/day02/README.md

 * [X] Different HTTP request methods
 * [X] Proxies in HTTP
 * [X] Common HTTP verbs and what each does

+## Wrapping Up

+## Bibliography
+The following materials are useful, you might wanna take a look.
+1. HTTP/3 Explained: Discover the design decisions behind QUIC and HTTP/3 and practical techniques to implement them